 Barajas has yet to comment on any of the information stated above.

 Though the act of spiking water with a male enhancement drug is wrong and frowned upon, it is not harmful to the students’ health.
-Many male enhancement drugs, such as Malegenix, are known to have no side effects because they are an all-natural pill used to increase performance, stamina, and endurance in a healthy and positive way.
+Many male enhancement drugs are known to have no side effects because they are an all-natural pill used to increase performance, stamina, and endurance in a healthy and positive way.
 The students were not put in harms way during this incident.